sideci/goodcheck/README.md

 exclude:
   - node_modules
   - vendor
+  - **/test/**/*.txt
 ```

-The value of `exclude` can be a string or an array of strings representing the glob pattern for excluded files.
+The value of `exclude` can be a string or a sequence of strings representing the glob pattern for excluded files.

 ## Commands